davidseve/mlops/README.md

 cd ../ai-examples/fraud-detection/testing
 ./test-fraud.sh

-TODO check s3 hay second pipeline execution do nothing, but when the pipeline is deleted (not just archived) it is executed again
+TODO check s3 second pipeline execution do nothing, but when the pipeline is deleted (not just archived) it is executed again

 ## Create data science pipelines